neondatabase/website/content/docs/guides/neon-github-integration.md

 ## Add the GitHub Actions workflow to your repository

-The sample GitHub Actions workflow provided by the GitHub app includes:
+The sample GitHub Actions workflow provided by the Neon GitHub integration includes:

 - A `Create Neon Branch` action that creates a new Neon branch in your Neon project when you open or reopen a pull request in the connected GitHub repository.
 - A `Delete Neon Branch` action that deletes the Neon branch from your Neon project when you close the pull request.